nicomontes/AutoTrain/README.md

 * GOOGLE_EMAIL : Your Google Email
 * GOOGLE_PASSWORD : Your password
 * GOOGLE_PIN : Your Secret for OTP.
 To get this code you need to go to Google Preferences and change your phone.
+If you don't use 2 factor authentification set this variable with nothing ('').
 * SENDGRID_API_KEY : SendGrid API to send emails

 Example :